lincc-frameworks/tdastro/docs/index.rst

 We recommend starting with the :doc:`introduction notebook <notebooks/introduction>` to get a high level overview.

-If you are interested in installing from source, or contributing to the package, see the :doc:`contribution guide <contributing>`.
+If you are interested in installing from `source <https://github.com/lincc-frameworks/tdastro>`_, or contributing to the package, see the :doc:`contribution guide <contributing>`.

 Running TDAstro in a Jupyter Notebook
 -------------------------------------------------------------------------------